gpaumier/gp2/src/projects/2004 CEA biochips.rst

 Glycerol content
 ----------------

 We originally used a 10% glycerol concentration for probes to prevent evaporation.
 However, too high a concentration may decrease fluorescence later.
-A study of glycerol percentage reveals that 2% glycerol is enough to prevent evaporation.
+A study of glycerol percentage revealed that 2% glycerol was enough to prevent evaporation.

 .. figure:: /images/Biochips_217b-03_bloc1_532.jpg